 McRaven infamously refers to making your bed as the first step to changing the world.
 It’s a stark reminder that the little things in life are just as important as the big things.
-More so, making your bed is your first accomplishment of the day and if you had a miserable day you get to come home to made bed.
+More so, making your bed is your first accomplishment of the day and if you had a miserable day you get to come home to a made bed.

-How often do create a sense of accomplishment in your school?
+How often do you create a sense of accomplishment in your school?
 And I am not referring to “well done” praise but to systems that develop habits.
 What are the little things that you encourage?
 Develop?
 What are your expectations?